-- Supports the body through the change in seasons
+- Supports the immune system through the change in seasons.

 Royal jelly is one of the richest substances found in Nature.
 As the seasons change, its exceptional content in rare nutrients makes it invaluable for effortlessly overcoming bouts of fatigue and finding new energy.